DTN Midday Grain Comments 09/18 11:17

-Grain trade is mixed at midday with the market appearing to be waiting on
+Grain trade is lower at midday with limited fresh news ahead of the expected

 By David Fiala

 DTN Contributing Analyst

 The U.S. stock market indices are higher with the Dow up 90.
 The interest